 The practical difference is straightforward: monadic designs answer “how does this concept perform on its own merits” while sequential designs answer “which of these concepts do consumers prefer.”
 These are different questions, and using the wrong design for your research objective produces misleading results.
+For the full methodology framework that this design decision sits inside, see the complete concept testing guide.
+For the AI-moderation engine that supports both designs at scale, see the complete guide to AI customer interviews.

 How Monadic Testing Works